stereolabs/zed-multi-camera/README.md

 # zed-multi-input

+**This sample is designed to work with the ZED stereo camera only and requires the ZED SDK.
+For more information: https://www.stereolabs.com**

-This sample demonstrates how to use multiple ZEDs into a single program.
+It demonstrates how to use multiple ZEDs into a single program.
 Each grab is done in a separate thread.

 - Tested with 2 ZEDs in HD1080 @ 30fps (ASUS Sabertooth Z87 motherboard and GTX770)